darrelhong/graBBT/README.md

 ## Static image server

 For images on the Angular Client to load, please run the static image server in graBBT-imageServer first on a separate cmd window.
+Please do not close or terminate the window while the application is running.

 ```
 cd grabBBT-imageServer